eltonokada/disbursements/README.md

 # README

 Provider provides e-commerce shops with a flexible payment method that allows shoppers to split their purchases in three months without any cost.
-In exchange, seQura earns a fee for each purchase.
+In exchange, provider earns a fee for each purchase.

 When shoppers use this payment method, they pay directly.
 Then, disburses the orders to merchants with different frequencies and pricing.